 Now within Mahayana schools it starts to become a little bit more complicated.
 The various Mahayana schools… We’re talking about Chittamatra and Madhyamaka.
 And within Madhyamaka there are many different ways of dividing Madhyamaka according to different authors and different Tibetan traditions; let’s just speak in terms of Svatantrika and Prasangika.
-They all of them say that the Chittamatra… I mean, all of them are speaking about different various views of the voidness of phenomena and they all speak about different levels of the voidness of persons, but in slightly different ways.
+They all say that the Chittamatra… I mean, all of them are speaking about different various views of the voidness of phenomena and they all speak about different levels of the voidness of persons, but in slightly different ways.

 The Chittamatrins and the Svatantrika-Madhyamikas assert different levels of understanding for gaining liberation and enlightenment.
 So to gain liberation, you need to just understand the voidness of persons.
 Voidness, remember, means an absence of impossible ways of existing.
 And so there’s a certain impossible way of existing of persons, and you have to understand that that doesn’t refer to anything real: a person that is like a soul, something static that is not affected by anything, and although of course it goes on forever, but that it never ever changes, that it is a monad (in other words, an indivisible type of thing either tiny like an atom, like a spark of life, or the size of the universe), and that it can exist separately from any aggregates, from a body or a mind.
 So this is impossible, they say.
 So all of them agree that if you understand that that’s not referring to anything real then you gain liberation.
-Well, actually that’s just part, because there’s two levels – there’s a deeper level of understanding – but this is not the place to go into that.
+Well, actually that’s just part, because there are two levels – there’s a deeper level of understanding – but this is not the place to go into that.

 So they say that – they agree – that Chittamatra and Madhyamaka lead to liberation, with that same view, with the same view.
 But the Svatantrika-Madhyamaka says that the Chittamatra view itself doesn’t lead to enlightenment – that you have to have the Svatantrika or Prasangika point of view, the Madhyamaka point of view.